manishkatyan/bbb-jamboard/README.md

 1. Works for BigBlueButton 2.3 and 2.4 versions
 2. Works with BigBlueButtin recording
-3. Can easily be stored and shares for later references
+3. Can easily be stored and shared for later references

 ## How to Use